yuu6148/NonGKI_Kernel_Build/README_EN.md

     - Whether these patches are applied depends on SUSFS_ENABLE and SUSFS_FIXED settings in the env.
     - SUSFS patching may cause issues, requiring additional fixes (under Fixed Kernel Patch).

+- **KPM Patcher (Experiment)**
+    - Provides KPM kernel patch support for SukiSU-Ultra.
+Currently, this feature does not support devices with kernel versions ≤ 4.9.
+If you have backported some functionality for KPM manually, please adjust this section accordingly — however, we do not offer support for experimental features.

 Final Reminder⚠ : Unless otherwise mentioned, there is no need to modify any other sections of the .yml workflow.
 The setup is designed to automatically handle various conditions.